+Overall, the Top-1000 program is reported to have saved 20 Mtce (0.6 EJ) in 2006 and 38 Mtce (1.1 EJ) in 2007, for a total of 58 Mtce (1.7 EJ) savings (NDRC and NBS, 2007; Zhao, 2008).
 Some of this initial savings most likely resulted from increased attention to energy management, including the introduction of full-time or part-time energy managers, which were established in more than 95% of the Top-1000 enterprises.
 Energy management includes an energy purchase management system, energy use management system, an assessment of each production process, etc. Energy management guidelines that are being followed by the Top-1000 enterprises have been recently published in a report titled Evaluation Guide for the Enterprise Energy Auditing Report and the Enterprise Energy Conservation Plan Report.
 Other savings during the first year came from closure of small, inefficient production processes within enterprises.
 For example, in the iron and steel sector small sinter machines and casting converters were almost completely phased out and small-scale production lines in the paper industry are being rapidly phased out.
 Finally, small retrofit projects, such as renovation of fans and pumps in the coal mining industry, were reported (NDRC and NBS, 2007).
 Larger retrofit projects that require significant planning and financing will most likely be used to improve energy efficiency in Top-1000 enterprises during the coming years, in combination with continued energy management, smaller retrofits, and elimination of inefficient facilities.

-In order to assess the Top-1000 program goal of 100 Mtce (2.9 EJ) savings by the end of 2010, as well as to make projections of other possible outcomes, a baseline energy use scenario for the Top-1000 Program must first be developed since there is no official 2010 "business-as-usual" energy consumption value from which the energy savings of the Top-1000 enterprises will be measured.
+In order to assess the Top-1000 program goal of 100 Mtce (2.9 EJ) savings by the end of 2010, as well as to make projections of other possible outcomes, a baseline energy use scenario for the Top-1000 program must first be developed since there is no official 2010 "business-as-usual" energy consumption value from which the energy savings of the Top-1000 enterprises will be measured.
 The national-level 20% target for 2010 assumes an average GDP growth rate of 7.5% from 2005 to 2010, which implies that energy use will only increase at an average rate of 2.8%.
 However, both GDP and energy use have been growing much faster recently.
-In 2006, total energy consumption reached 2,463 Mtce (72.2 EJ), a 9.6% increase from 2005, while the GDP growth rate was 10.7% (NBS, 2007).
-However, energy use of the Top-1000 Program enterprises only grew at a rate of 6.7% per year between 2004 and 2006.
-Assuming this rate continues, energy consumption of the Top-1000 Program enterprises would grow from 733 Mtce (21.5 EJ) in 2005 to 1016 Mtce (30 EJ) in 2010 under a baseline, business-as-usual scenario.
+In 2006, total energy consumption reached 2463 Mtce (72.2 EJ), a 9.6% increase from 2005, while the GDP growth rate was 10.7% (NBS, 2007).
+However, energy use of the Top-1000 L. Price et al. / Energy Policy ■ (■■■) ■■■-■■■